 - a.
 EV Charging.
 Support the increase in supply of publicly accessible electric vehicle charging stations in Alameda. - b.
 New Development.
 Require electric vehicle charging stations in all new development. - c.
 Permitting.
 Streamline local permitting for hydrogen fueling and electric vehicle charging infrastructure. - d.
 City Fleet Vehicles and Equipment.
-Replace public fleet vehicles and other equipment (such as leaf blowers, water heating, and HVAC systems) with clean energy powered vehicles and equipment ...zero emission vehicles. - e.
+Replace public fleet vehicles and other equipment (such as leaf blowers, water heating, and HVAC systems) with clean energy powered vehicles and equipment .zero emission vehicles.

+- e.
 Buses.
-Encourage AC Transit to continue its efforts to replace diesel buses with zero emission buses.
+Encourage AC Transit to continue its efforts to replace diesel buses with zero emission buses. - f.

-- f.
 Ferries.
 Encourage WETA to replace diesel ferries with low or zero emission ferries. - g.
 EV Action Plan.
-Prepare and adopt an Electric Vehicle Adoption Plan that provides a path forward for increased EV adoption in Alameda, including: - Bolstering charging infrastructure availability, - Driving community awareness, - Facilitating EV adoption, and - Supporting EV services and innovation.
+Partner with Alameda Municipal Power to prepare and adopt an Electric Vehicle Adoption Plan that provides a path forward for increased electric vehicle use EV adoption in Alameda with a focus on renters and low income residents, increasing charging infrastructure availability on city owned lots and in multifamily housing, enhancing community awareness, and expanding increatives and rebates for purchase of a range of EV's and installation of chargers. - ← Facilitating EV adoption, and - Supporting EV services and innovation.